Biomaker/Gametophyte-Fern-photography-2018/Results.md

 Notes:

 Chris Slaybaugh's surname is pronounced as in "saw" and "claw".<br>
-The powershot SX210 IS does 1080p HD video and so does the Ixus 230 HS. <br>
-The DSLR is probably not so good as it might overheat the sensor. <br>
-I think 1080p is probably enough. <br>
-Most technical videos that I have the patience to watch are under 5 minutes long, and if they don't get my attention in under 16 seconds, I turn them off and try a different one. <br>
-http://tv.adobe.com has tutorials on how to use premiere pro. <br>
-VLC media player can be used to record what's happening on the computer screen, e.g. Helicon Focus processing. <br>
-The instructions are here: https://www.vlchelp.com/how-to-record-desktop/

-It turns out that the Ixus is no good for video but the Canon 5d MkII will take video that can be loaded into Premiere Pro CS3, if the file format is first converted in Windows movie maker to WMV file.

-For shots that include the DSLR camera body I will use my old Canon film SLR camera as a stand-in.
-It is almost indistinguishable from the modern Canon DSLR.
-For moving shots of the camera I will record the sound of the DSLR shutter and add them over the footage of the film camera moving on the focus rail.

-These will be made on Microsoft Word 2003 and converted to pdf using Adobe Acrobat Professional CS3, which I already have.
+These will be made on Microsoft Word 2003 and converted to pdf.
 SAPS ask specifically for Word docs so teachers can adapt them.

 Both school and undergraduate teachers have suggested that the cut up microscope may be too much work for them as they either have no spare microscopes, or need to cater for 100s of students, and don't have 100s of microscopes.

-Ben Dobson says yes to my idea to make the teaching setup much simpler and have the rail made of lego, with an ixus or smartphone on top.
+Ben Dobson says yes to my idea to make the teaching setup much simpler and have the rail made of lego or books, with an ixus or smartphone on top.

-I'm also wondering whether it might be good to cover photostacking from a cheap-as-chips teaching microscope with a USB camera on top as some schools may have access to things like that.
-Ben says that's not much of a runner as they would only have one, and need to have enough for every student.

 Everyone is very clear that it has to be curriculum linked and easy for the teachers to find as a curriculum tool, cheap or free, and obviously relevant to their course.